original-picture/JUCE/README-fork.md

       (the parent window will draw on top of the child, and the child won't have its position offset by its parent's position).
       Grabbing the child window again reminds the system of the relationship
   * fixed by unparenting and reparenting.
 This workaround is becoming a common theme with the macOS implementation -_-
+- [X] at least on windows, activating the parent window changes relative z-order of child windows
+  * fixed by making a copy of the child peer list
+- [ ] on windows, windows sometimes flicker slightly when gaining/losing focus

+# Performance
+- [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window

 # Changes to existing parts of JUCE
 * edited the comment of `ComponentPeer::setAlwaysOnTop` to remove language that referred to "siblings",